MichaMichalski/automatic-blog-writing-with-deep-learning/README.md

-# Spiced Academy - Final Project
+# Automatic Blog writing with Deep Learning
 ## How AI can make money online

 ![How AI can make money online](https://github.com/MichaMichalski/spiced-final-project/raw/main/pics/How_to_Make_Money_online.png "How AI can make money online")